nus-cs2030s/2526-s1/docs/guides/environments.md

 ## PE Hosts

 The school has provided a list of computing servers for you to use, with all the required software for CS2030S installed.
-You can access them remotely via `ssh`, or Secure SHell.
-The hosts are named `pe111`, `pe112`, ..., `pe120`.  (`pe` stands for "programming environment").
+You can access them remotely via `ssh`, or Secure SHell.  {++There is a load balancer named `pelogin`.
+This is where we will connect.++}  (`pe` stands for "programming environment").
 We will refer to these servers generally as the _PE hosts._

-For this semester, the three servers `pe115`, `pe116`, and {++`pe120`++} are not available.

-You can choose which of the eight hosts to use.
-You share the same home directory across all the hosts (this home directory, however, is different from that of `stu1`).
-If you notice that one host is crowded, you can use another host to spread out the load.
+{++You no longer need to choose which host to use.
+The load balancer will automatically assign you to the appropriate host.++}

 While you can complete the programming assignments on your computers, the practical exams are done in a controlled environment using servers similar to the PE hosts.
 It is therefore advisable for you to familiarize yourself with accessing the PE servers via `ssh` and edit your program with either `vim` or `emacs` (`vim` is recommended and supported).